An Adventurous Day Out in Crete

 Most rooms command an unrivalled view of Spinalonga Island.
 With influences from the Venetians, Turks and the Ottomans, Spinalonga’s history and architecture echoes Crete’s own heritage, but it is most well-known as a former leper colony (1903-1957).
 Gaze at this national monument and surrender to the wild beauty of the region at Blue Palace.

 Morning: dive into the blue and walk to nearby fishing village, Plaka

 The calm, clear waters of the Cretan Sea are ideal for beginner divers.
 Ron and Theodora from Blue Palace’s water sports kiosk by the beach, will guide you through the area’s underwater world.
-Explore submerged ruins at Monastiri and swim into the crystal clear waters.
+Explore submerged ruins at Monastiri alongside turtles, grouper, mullet fish and more.
 Experienced divers can also explore the island’s caves and canyons.

 Only 10 minutes’ walk from Blue Palace is the charming traditional fishing village of Plaka.
 Sit down for a freddo cappuccino in the village square and look across the bay to Spinalonga.
 Walk past the brightly coloured fishing nets to the end of the pier and you can actually see the island’s abandoned houses.

 Lunch: Light snacks at Isola Beach Club

 Relax in the shade of the olive trees at Isola Beach Club on Blue Palace’s private beach.
 Tuck into simple seasonal dishes made with vegetables grown in the hotel gardens as you listen to the sound of the waves.

 Afternoon: hike to Richtis Gorge waterfall or sail to Spinalonga